jhryals/el-roi-intelligence-triage-system/README.md

 # EL ROI: AI-Driven Intelligence Triage System

-**EL ROI** (Enhanced Language-based Rapid Open-source Intelligence) is an AI-powered triage system designed to support the early phases of the Intelligence Cycle—**Collection**, **Processing & Exploitation**, and **Analysis & Production**.
+**EL ROI** (Enhanced Language-based Rapid Open-source Intelligence) is an AI-powered system that accelerates the triage of vast multilingual OSINT streams by operationalizing the early phases of the Intelligence Cycle: **Collection**, **Processing & Exploitation**, and **Analysis & Production**.

-It ingests live-streaming multilingual OSINT data, processes and enriches it through automated NLP pipelines, and intelligently surfaces thematically relevant insights.
-Analysts can query the system in natural language, explore communication clusters visually, and export structured intelligence summaries with source traceability.
+It ingests, enriches, and semantically clusters high-volume communications, enabling analysts to query insights in natural language, explore visual patterns, and export intelligence reports with full source traceability.
+EL ROI reduces cognitive overload and increases the speed at which actionable intelligence can be surfaced, analyzed, and disseminated.

-The purpose of EL ROI is to accelerate insight discovery, reduce cognitive overload, and lay the groundwork for timely, actionable intelligence.

 ---